squirrel-prover/squirrel-prover/README.md

 contains comments detailing the installation of squirrel for ProofGeneral.
 We recommend installing ProofGeneral from the git repository.

+## Examples
+Examples of developments in Squirrel can be found in:
+- `examples/`

 ## Quick guide

 Squirrel developments are conventionally written in `.sp` files.
 They start